There you are,

 Breathing, stretching, trying to stay composed.

-And suddenly—boom—the eyes started watering like I was watching the tear-jerking ending of a dog movie.
+And suddenly—out of nowhere—your eyes start watering like it’s the dramatic finale of a dog movie.

 It was more like an emotional wave rising out of nowhere.

-And it hit me harder than any squat PR.
+And it hits you harder than any squat PR.

 If it ever happened to you during a hip opener in yoga, feeling on the verge of tears, know this—you’re not “broken.”